Etyre/Engineered-Efficacy-/Learning Methodology.md

-# Learning Methods / How I learn / Notes on learning
+# Skill Learning Methods / How I learn / Notes on skill learning

 Procedural note in putting together this document: don't worry to much about the order or organization.
 That can come latter.
 Just collect strategies and heuristics, as independent units